Chipotle's Decline Has Just Started... Here's Why

 June has been a tough month for Chipotle (CMG), falling nearly 15% since its high of $484 at the beginning of the month.
 While most of the precipitous decline was attributable to the Form 8-K that Chipotle issued last week, there is still quite a ways for Chipotle to fall.
-Traders may be able to play around the margins making money on the long and short side of this highly volatile stock.
+Traders may be able to play around the margins, making money on the long and short side of this highly volatile stock.
 But for investors, these are five reasons - in reverse order - why Chipotle will continue to fall:

 5. It’s Overbuilt

 Chipotle burst onto the scene in most places after 2010.
-Back then the company had only outlets 976 restaurants at the end of the first quarter.
+Back then the company had only outlet 976 restaurants at the end of the first quarter.
 As of the end of 2017Q1, Chipotle had 2,291 outlets.
 It has added 460 net outlets since 2015Q1, when just before its catastrophic food safety crisis commenced.

 Today, there are 19 locations of the restaurant chain within one mile of Manhattan’s Union Square.
 (One that was Located next to an always packed genuine Mexican restaurant recently closed, presumably because of the authentic competition.)
-There are only 17 McDonald’s restaurants in the same radius.
+There are only 17 McDonald’s (NYSE:MCD) restaurants in the same radius.

-That level of restaurants in a single area, especially after the Chipotle food safety crisis, likely results in sales at one restaurant canabalizing sales of another nearby restaurant.
+That level of restaurants in a single area, especially after the Chipotle food safety crisis, likely results in sales at one restaurant cannibalizing sales of another nearby restaurant.

 Instead of building new locations, Chipotle should be closing those that under-perform and that have low margins.